 Unified threat management providers

-Choosing best-of-breed UTM providers
+Choosing the best UTM providers

-- Support for sophisticated virtualization technologies (for virtual clients and servers, as well as virtualized implementations for UTM appliances themselves).
+- Support for sophisticated virtualization technologies (for virtual clients and servers, as well as virtualized implementations for UTM appliances themselves)

-- Endpoint controls that enforce corporate security policies on remote devices and their users.
+- Endpoint controls that enforce corporate security policies on remote devices and their users

 IT infosec certifications that address UTM

+As a visit to the periodic survey of information security certifications at SearchSecurity confirms, more than 100 active and ongoing credentials are currently available in this broad field.
 Not all of them address UTM directly or explicitly, however.
-And while there is no credential that focuses exclusively on this aspect of information security, the following well-known certifications include coverage of this subject matter in their exam objectives or associated common body of knowledge that candidates for such credentials must master:
+While there is no credential that focuses exclusively on this aspect of information security, the following well-known certifications include coverage of this subject matter in their exam objectives or the associated common body of knowledge that candidates must master:

 - ISACA Certified Information Systems Auditor (CISA)

-- Cisco Security certifications: (CCNA Security, CCNP Security, CCIE Security)
+- Cisco Security certifications: CCNA Security, CCNP Security, CCIE Security

-- Juniper Security certifications: (JNCIS-SEC, JNCIP-SEC, JNCIE-SEC)
+- Juniper Security certifications: JNCIS-SEC, JNCIP-SEC, JNCIE-SEC, JNCIA-SEC

 - (ISC)2 Certified Information Systems Security Professional (CISSP)